salesforce-marketingcloud/JB4A-SDK-iOS/_posts/2015-05-14-geolocation.md

 error:&error];
 ~~~
 <br/>
-Ensure also add the NSLocationAlwaysUsageDescription key to the *.plist file for your application.
+Ensure you also add the NSLocationAlwaysUsageDescription key to the *.plist file for your application.
 Review Apple documentation for more information: <a href="https://developer.apple.com/library/ios/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html#//apple_ref/doc/uid/TP40009251-SW18" target="_blank">NSLocationAlwaysUsageDescription</a>.
+Any iOS 8 builds will ignore previous references to NSLocationUsageDescription keys due to the NSLocationAlwaysUsageDescription key.

 <br/>
 <img class="img-responsive" src="{{ site.baseurl }}/assets/plist_locationservices_step1.png" /><br/>